Guardians of the Galaxy (film): Critical response

 Jake Coyle of the Associated Press was more critical of the film, calling it "terribly overstuffed and many of the jokes get drowned out by the special effects ...
 The pervasive movie references detract from the stab at freshness, and Guardians depends all too much on the whimsy of '70s anthems for an original beat."
 He also felt that Close, Reilly, and del Toro were underused in the film.
 Mick LaSalle of the San Francisco Chronicle said, "In place of wit, Guardians offers a sort of generalized willingness to be amusing, an atmosphere of high spirits that feels like lots of people pumping air into a tire that has a hole in it.
-Everyone is clearly working, but nothing is really happening–and yet the effort is so evident that there's an impulse to reward it."
-Kyle Smith of the New York Post also had a negative response to the film, comparing it to Howard the Duck and Green Lantern, and criticizing the dialogue, villains, soundtrack, lack of suspense, and the characters of Quill, Rocket, and Drax.
-The film received mixed reviews in China, according to state media outlet China Daily, where viewers complained that the film's "poor subtitle translation not only spoiled the fun of watching it, but also made it difficult to understand its humor."
+Everyone is clearly working, but nothing is really happening—and yet the effort is so evident that there's an impulse to reward it."
+The film received mixed reviews in China, according to state media outlet China Daily, where viewers complained that the film's "poor subtitle translation not only spoiled the fun of watching it, but also made it difficult to understand its humor".
 Jim Starlin, creator of Drax, Gamora, and Thanos, said it "might be Marvel's best movie yet".
-Director Steven Spielberg said that the film was the superhero film "that impressed [him] most" as it does "not take itself too seriously."
-He felt he had "seen something new in [superhero] movies [from the film], without any cynicism, or fear of being dark when needed."
+Director Steven Spielberg said that the film was the superhero film "that impressed [him] most" as it does "not take itself too seriously".
+He felt he had "seen something new in [superhero] movies [from the film], without any cynicism, or fear of being dark when needed".

 In 2017, Guardians of the Galaxy was featured as one of the 100 greatest films of all time in Empire magazine's poll of The 100 Greatest Movies, as the highest MCU film on the list.